University of Sydney scholars are market testing a device that could eliminate needles and end the need for cold chain storage of vaccines.

 “This would offer a significant advantage in remote locations, including in developing countries where refrigeration to keep vaccines viable is a major challenge.”

 Delivering vaccines with this technology will be cheaper and easier than liquid vaccines delivered by needles.

 Cristyn Davies is evaluating the device with her University of Sydney colleagues Professor Rachel Skinner and Professor Robert Booy from Sydney Medical School and Professor Behnam Fahimnia from Sydney Business School.

-Together, they will test the usability and acceptability of the device among patients and clinicians and assess its cost-effectiveness compared to conventional needles and cold-chain management.
+Together, they will test the utility and acceptability of the device among patients and clinicians and assess its cost-effectiveness compared to conventional immunisation.

-Also, the device could boost vaccination rates since at least ten percent of people have been reported to avoid influenza vaccination due to fear of needles.
+The device could also boost immunisation rates – at least ten percent of people have been reported to avoid influenza vaccination due to fear of needles.
 Further, the World Health Organisation estimates there are 1.3 million deaths each year due to needlestick injuries and cross contamination.

 The device is applied to the skin using a disposable applicator that contains the product and ensures reliable delivery.